amckenna41/iso3166-flags/README.md

 ----------
 The main motivation behind this project was to integrate additional flag icons into my custom-built web-app <b>Flagle</b> (https://flagle.vercel.app/).
 This daily worldle-inspired game generates a new flag from around the world each day, consisting of flags of countries, territories and everywhere in between. <br>

-After searching around, it was fairly straightforward to find a repo with ISO3166-1 flags, an example being [here][flag-icons-repo] but there didn't seem to be any single repo/dataset of all ISO3166-2 subdivision flags, hence I decided to make one myself. <br>
+After searching around, it was fairly straightforward to find a repo with ISO3166-1 flags, an example being [here][flag-icons-repo] but there didn't seem to be any single repo/dataset of all ISO3166-2 subdivision flags, hence I decided to make one from scratch. <br>

 Installation
 ------------